LCIT-AISC-T3-S25/Group3/README.md

 # Group3 – AI/ML Assignments Repository

 Welcome to the Group3 public repository!
-This repository contains a collection of AI and Machine Learning projects and assignments completed as part of our coursework at Loyalist College.
+This repo contains a collection of AI and Machine Learning projects completed as part of our coursework at Loyalist College.
-Each branch focuses on a different area of AI including NLP, Computer Vision, Model Deployment, and more.
+Each branch showcases a specific area of AI—ranging from Natural Language Processing and Computer Vision to Deployment and Generative Modeling.

 ## 🔀 Branch Overview